opendnssec/odslab/opendnssec-lab.md

           </SOA>
         </Zone>

-7. And these values are from the parent zone.
+7. And these values are from the parent zone:

         <Parent>
           <PropagationDelay>PT5M</PropagationDelay>